kedro-org/vscode-kedro/assets/markdown/install.md

-# Set up and install Kedro
+# Set up and run Kedro
-*P.S.: Steps 0 and 1 are for users who want to start a new Kedro project—if you already have an existing Kedro project, skip to Step 2: “Select the correct Python interpreter.”*
+*P.S.: If you’re starting a new Kedro project, follow Steps 0.
+If you already have an existing Kedro project, you can skip to Step 1: “Select the correct Python interpreter.”*

 ## 0.1 Create a directory for working with your project and navigate to it